Proving Fault in Medical Malpractice Cases

 Negligent Prescription of Medications or Medical Devices

 A medical professional may be held liable for the negligent prescription of a medication or medical device if he or she ignored the manufacturer's instructions, or prescribed an incorrect medication or dosage, which resulted in injury to the patient.
-In some cases, a pharmaceutical manufacturer may be liable where a drug caused a patient injuries, but only if the manufacturer failed to warn of potential side effects or dangers of the drug.
+In some cases, a pharmaceutical manufacturer may be liable where a drug caused a patient injuries under products liability theory, but usually only if the manufacturer failed to warn of potential side effects or dangers of the drug.

 In most cases, the prescribing physician is considered a "learned intermediary," which means that because of his or her superior medical knowledge, and the fact that he or she has been given adequate information from the manufacturer, he or she is in the best position to determine whether a particular drug or device is appropriate for a patient.
 Thus, the physician has the primary duty of advising the patient of the risks and side effects of a medication or medical device he or she prescribes.

 In many situations, the failure to obtain a patient's "informed consent" before administering a procedure or treatment is a form of medical negligence, and may even give rise to a cause of action for battery.
 Although the specific definition of informed consent may vary from state to state, it essentially means that a physician (or other medical provider) must tell a patient all of the potential benefits, risks, and alternatives involved in any surgical procedure, medical procedure, or other course of treatment, and must obtain the patient's written consent to proceed.

 Establishing wrongdoing on the part of a health care provider is often difficult.
 It requires hiring expert witnesses, who must testify as to what the defendant should have done under applicable professional standards.
 Proving malpractice is also difficult because the defendants are often the ones who write the medical reports that may form the basis of the suit, and they can frame the reports in a manner that presents facts most favorable to themselves.